klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-connect-vpn.md

 ## <a name="create-the-network-resources-in-azure-stack"></a>Azure Stack'te ağ kaynakları oluşturma

-Ardından Azure Stack'te ağ kaynaklarını oluşturun.
+Ardından, ağ kaynakları Azure Stack'te oluşturun.

 ### <a name="sign-in-as-a-user"></a>Bir kullanıcı olarak oturum açın